hellmake/CAST-Imaging-Workshop/content/3_Modernization/33_Modernization-Scenario3.md

 ![Custom View](/images/Recipe_AggregationResult.png)

-The logging nodes will be displayed and **you can now visualize the adherence to the Logging Tables and their callers, which will help you identify which components to modify when replacing this custom layer by a Cloud Logging Service such as AWS CloudWatch.**
+The logging nodes will be displayed and **you can now visualize the adherence between the existing components in charge of the logs and the rest of the application, which will help you identify which components to modify when replacing this custom logging layer by a Cloud Logging Service such as AWS CloudWatch.**